codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 8. Click **Get Started** and follow the on-screen instructions.

-You can now create a company, connect to your sandbox QuickBooks Online company, and start using the demo app to view and pay bills.
+You can now create a company, connect to your sandbox QuickBooks Online company, and use the demo app to view and pay bills.
 For further instructions, see [Use the hosted bill pay demo app](/accounting-api/guides/bill-pay/use-bill-pay-demo-app).

 ### Review the push history in Codat